Éric Brian

-Éric Brian is a historian of science and a sociologist.
-He studies the uncertainty and regularity of social phenomena, and in particular, how scientists have caught and conceived them as objects of mathematics or social and economic sciences.
+Éric Brian (23 June 1958 – 13 August 2025) was a French historian of science and a sociologist.
+He studied the uncertainty and regularity of social phenomena, and in particular, how scientists have caught and conceived them as objects of mathematics or social and economic sciences.

-He is currently senior professor at EHESS (École des hautes études en sciences sociales, Paris, France).
-Since 1995, he has been the editor of the Revue de synthèse today published at Brill Publishers (Paris).
+He was senior professor at EHESS (École des hautes études en sciences sociales, Paris, France).
+Since 1995, he was the editor of the Revue de synthèse today published at Brill Publishers (Paris).
+In the Fall of 1994, Brian was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 Between 1997 and 2018, he taught at the University of Vienna (Austria).

+He died on 13 August 2025.